namigabbasov/research-projects/README.md

 This repository contains the replication files for my current working papers.
+Each subrepository(folder) in this repository is a location for each working working.
+I am adding codes and other materials after I complete the analysis.
+So more codes will be added once the analysis is complete.